-Rustic design a style that's natural, aged, organic, and maybe even a little distressed.
+Rustic design is a style that's natural, aged, organic, and maybe even a little distressed.
 Design styles like farmhouse, Tuscan, or coastal can also be described as rustic.
 Rustic is the opposite of modern or contemporary design.

 Rustic decor also feels completely unpretentious or stuffy.
 It's a type of design that is incredibly approachable and relaxed.
 It should feel welcoming and easy, with a color palette that's calming and traditional.
 Natural, neutral colors such as beiges, whites, browns, and grays are all key, but opt for the warmer tints.
 You won't find many splashes of bold paint in a rustic home, so keep it monochrome and muted.

 Real Wood: When designing your rustic home, opt for real wood over fake.
 From wide-planked wood floors to reclaimed wood farmhouse tables, rustic design often puts the material itself at the forefront of the design.
 Don't be afraid to choose pieces that are a little weathered or beat up—rustic decor is rarely perfect, and instead thrives on imperfection and grittiness.